 The SanDisk iXpand Go is unlike most other flash drives you’ll come across.
 That’s because of the swivel design, which features USB Type-A and Lightning connectors.
 Yes, you can plug the iXpand Go directly into your iPhone or iPad.

 Using the iXpand Drive app, you can transfer files back and forth between your iPhone and the iXpand Go.
-You can also use the app’s built-in camera viewfinder to directly save photos and videos onto the flash drive.
+You can also use the app’s built-in camera viewfinder to save photos and videos onto the flash drive directly.

 It’s far from the most cost-effective flash drive available, but the Corsair Flash Voyager isn’t for everyone to begin with.
 Instead, it’s for those who want near-portable SSD speeds in the size of a typical flash drive.

 According to Corsair, the Flash Voyager delivers read and write speeds up to 440MB/s.
-Those are ridiculous speeds for a flash drive, but they’re speeds people tested and verified.
+Those are ridiculous speeds for a flash drive, but those speeds have been tested and verified.
 As a nice bonus, the Flash Voyager features a zinc-alloy housing with aluminum accents and an LED light to notify you when it’s in use.

 If you want a no-frills flash drive with a different aesthetic, the Patriot Supersonic Boost XT fits the bill nicely.

 Instead of plastic or metal, the Boost XT features a rubberized housing with protection against water and other elements.
 Sequential read speeds supposedly reach up to 150MB/s, though speeds differ across the storage configurations.